hsf-training/hsf-training-matplotlib/_episodes/06-further-HEP.md

 {: .solution}

+# Putting it all together
 Almost there!

 Now it's just a matter of using what we have learned so far to add our signal MC of the Higgs assuming that it has a mass of 125 GeV.

-The following code will produce the background for the montecarlo.
+The following code will plot the signal from the montecarlo simulation of our Higgs.
 Use the same method as before to merge everything together!

 ```python
 # HZZ, our theoretical assumption of a Higgs via two Z bosons.